ApexRMS/ROFSim/README.md

 ## ROFSim
 SyncroSim prototype Package for simulating wildlife responses to landscape change in the Ring of Fire (RoF) region.
-The Package currently includes methods for integrating SpaDES, LandR and FireSense projections with Caribou Habitat RSF models in the `caribouMetrics` package and bird density models from trained model objects.
+The Package currently provides a user interface with methods for integrating SpaDES, LandR and FireSense projections with Caribou Habitat RSF models in the `caribouMetrics` package and bird density models from trained model objects.

 ## Installation and User guide
 Installation and set up of the Package are covered in the [User Interface Help](https://landscitech.github.io/caribouMetrics/articles/UI_help.html) vignette.